yasahaverland/private-blockbuster/README.md

 * As a user I want to have my password protected
 * As a user I want to be able to search for movies
 * As a user I want to be able to add to my favorite's colection
-* As a user I want to write comments and reviews
+* As a user I want to write comments
 * As a non user I want to be able to search for movies
-* As a non user I want to be able to read the user's reviews about the movies

 ## MVP